ajayrandhawa/Feedback-Management-System/README.md

 numerous better ways to replace this system.
 The major problem with the paper-feedback system is that it is a time-consuming process and all the calculations and ratings are analyzed manually with human power. but overcome all these problems, we have developed a new Digital feedback system

-## Feature
+## Features

- Accuracy: The system ensures that all the students have filled the parameters  Dynamic Content: N Number of classes, subjects and parameter can be added or removed by the admin.
+- Accuracy: The system ensures that all the students have filled the parameters
+- Dynamic Content: N Number of classes, subjects and parameter can be added or removed by the admin.
- Security: No Resubmission Allowed
+- Security: No Resubmission Allowed
- Print: Print Feedback Reports
+- Print: Print Feedback Reports
- Anonymous: Feedback Submission without any identity.
+- Anonymous: Feedback Submission without any identity.
- Status: Control Over Status (Online or Offline)
+- Status: Control Over Status (Online or Offline)
- Data: Calculates Large Amount of data (e.g. 500000+ Database Entry)  Etc.
+- Data: Calculates Large Amount of data (e.g. 500000+ Database Entry)
+- Etc.